Startup Funding Club SEIS Fund

 Our view

-To support this deal flow, the business has developed a highly efficient investment process that allows it to complete hundreds of investments per year, making SFC one of Europe’s leading startup investors (by number of investments made), and a destination for founders seeking capital.
+Strong ties with leading universities and accelerator programmes, as well as a well-established angel network, give the SFC team access to a strong deals pipeline.
+To support this deal flow, the business has developed a highly efficient investment process that allows it to complete hundreds of investments per year.
+This has made SFC one of Europe’s leading startup investors (by number of investments made), and a destination for founders seeking capital.

 Firstly, SFC’s deal flow means it can build a diversified portfolio.
-Diversification is important and should be welcome, especially considering the fund invests at a very early stage, when risks are highest.
+Diversification is particularly important when investing at a very early stage, when risks are highest, and should be welcome.
 The additional SEIS3 paperwork involved is simplified somewhat by a tax summary that SFC provides.

-Investments made within SEIS funds from earlier tax years are starting to bear fruit.
-The partial exit from Cognism (above) and full exit from Vortex IoT, have delivered substantial realised gains to investors in the 2016/17 and 2017/18 tranches, while other funds are also showing strong paper gains.
+SFC has seen a step up in exits recently.
+The partial exit from Cognism (above) and full exit from Vortex IoT, have delivered realised gains to investors in the 2016/17 and 2017/18 tranches, while later funds are also showing a promising mix of paper gains and cash returns.
 Past performance is not a guide to the future.

 This offer could appeal to experienced investors who are happy with the high risks of SEIS investment and keen to get exposure to the bright new businesses of tomorrow.